AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 **Example 1**

-Retrieve the details of a user using userID parameter in the endpoint
+Retrieve the details of a user using userID parameter in the endpoint.

 ```
 https://learningmanager.adobe.com/primeapi/v2/users/<userID>